mattymcfatty/HoneyPi/README.md

  3. Telnet Connection Attempts

 Wrap up this simplicity in a way that is designed to be deployed on a RaspberryPi and you've got a simple honeypot that you can add to your network to get insight when you are under attack.

+## Installation

+You'll need a Raspberry Pi running Rasbian.

+From the Pi, do this:
+ 1. wget thezipfile
+ 2. unzip thezipfile
+ 3. sudo ./honeyPiInstaller.sh
+ 4. Follow the prompts.

+Please note: Installing this will do some things to your Raspberry Pi.
+Most notably, it will change your iptables.
+Please proceed with caution if you are using this Raspberry Pi for other purposes.